badgrenola/matt-site/src/routes/articles/rss-rover-images.md

 Several months of lunchtimes and evenings later (and with a codebase now ~3x larger than before) I finally have something working vaguely well enough that I'm semi-comfortable releasing it as a rough alpha in the next few days.

-In the rest of this post, I'll quickly cover roughly how it all works, and then I'll dive deeper into the Image View types and currently missing/possible future features over the next few weeks.
+In the rest of this post, I'll quickly cover roughly how it all works, and then I'll dive deeper into the ImageView types and currently missing/possible future features over the next few weeks.

 ## A Short Argument for Sharing All of your Metadata
 Before I delve into the details, I have to say up front that the choice to share such a large and relatively complete set of metadata to the general public, in such an easily digestable format, alongside every single available rover image, is nothing short of phenomenal.
-And whilst the Curiosity feed has been extremely helpful during my work, the obvious extra effort that has gone into standardising and improving upon that format for the Perseverance and Ingenuity missions should be massively applauded.
+And whilst the Curiosity feed has been extremely helpful during my work, the obvious extra effort that has gone into further standardising and generally improving upon the metadata structure for the Perseverance and Ingenuity missions should be massively applauded.

 All of the work I've done in ingesting, parsing and displaying the data from these missions, is based *solely* on the available RSS feeds - there are (currently) no additional external datasources whatsoever.